durée moyenne des règles

 The length of your period varies depending on your age.

 At puberty, first periods are often long and irregular.
-First periods in teens can last up to 10 days before cycles become regular.
+First periods in teens can last up to 10 days before the cycle stabilises.

-Around age 46, perimenopause begins: periods become unpredictable (shorter, longer, or more spaced out).
-Menopause marks the permanent end of periods at an average age of 51, after 12 months without bleeding.
+Around age 46, perimenopause begins: periods become unpredictable (shorter, longer or more spaced out).
+Menopause marks the definitive end of periods at an average age of 51, after 12 months without bleeding.

-Your lifestyle and contraception can affect the length of your period.
-Here are the main factors that can cause variation:
+Your lifestyle and your contraception affect how long your period lasts.
+Here are the main factors that can make it vary:

-Birth control: The pill, ring, or patch cause withdrawal bleeding, which is often shorter.
-The hormonal IUD can reduce or stop periods, while the copper IUD often makes them longer and heavier.
+Contraception: The pill, ring or patch cause withdrawal bleeding, which is often shorter.
+A hormonal IUD can reduce or stop periods altogether, while a copper IUD often makes them longer and heavier.

-Stress and fatigue: Intense stress disrupts hormonal balance, altering the length of your period due to excess cortisol.
+Stress and fatigue: Intense stress disrupts hormonal balance, altering the duration of periods due to excess cortisol.

-Diet and weight: Rapid weight loss or gain can disrupt your hormones.
+Food and weight: Rapid weight loss or gain disrupts hormones.
 Restrictive diets can temporarily stop your period.

-Intense physical activity: Regular sports can shorten bleeding or space out cycles if your energy output exceeds your intake.
+Intense physical activity: Regular sports can shorten bleeding or space out cycles if the energy you burn exceeds what you take in.

-Things like sleep, smoking, or thyroid disorders also affect your period.
-See a professional if your bleeding lasts longer than 8 days, is very heavy, or comes with severe pain or extreme fatigue.
-These could be signs of anemia or other issues that need to be addressed.
+Factors like sleep, smoking and thyroid disorders also affect your period.
+See a healthcare professional if your bleeding lasts more than 8 days, is very heavy, or is accompanied by severe pain or extreme fatigue.
+These signs may point to anaemia or other conditions that need medical attention.

 Selection of stylish period underwear for very heavy flow